 ARIES Material Testing Lab is accredited by the latest ISO/IEC 17025:2017 from ENAS, Abu Dhabi (Range & scope, refer the latest certificates) Aries metallurgical team providing worldwide services in Consulting, Onsite Testing & Failure investigations through our branch offices and experts.
 We are well-equipped and experienced in Plant shutdowns & Asset integrity analysis.
 We do onsite replica metallography analysis on Boilers, Pressure vessels, Power generators, Marine engine, Critical plant equipment’s, Pipelines & Welded joints.

 It's necessary to test in a Lab and measure the mechanical properties of engineering material before their intended application to elude unacceptable levels of failure or deformation.
-Laboratory testing determining the properties such as tensile characteristic, hardness, impact toughness, ductile to brittle temperature.
+Laboratory testing determining the properties such as tensile characteristics, hardness, impact toughness, ductile to brittle temperature.
 Testing under various conditions are necessary for engineering & design applications.
-The results of Laboratory testing will reflect the material behaviour in ideal conditions.
+The results of Laboratory testing will reflect the material behavior in ideal conditions.

 We ascertain the mechanical properties with carefully designed laboratory test methods, data analysis and experienced personal’s interpretation.